Gut Health Hero: An Ode to Yogurt

 This is hard for me to believe, but not everyone likes yogurt!
 (Gasp!)
 Plain yogurt, in particular, draws fire as not being especially tasty.
 Savory or sweet, there’s a yogurt out there for everyone!

-- In baking: Yogurt can be used as an egg-substitute when baking.
+In baking: Yogurt can be used as an egg substitute for baking.
 You can use 1/4 cup of yogurt in place of each egg that the recipe calls for.

 About the Author

 Daisy Luther is a coffee-swigging, gun-toting blogger who writes about current events, preparedness, frugality, voluntaryism, and the pursuit of liberty on her website, The Organic Prepper.
 She is widely republished across alternative media and she curates all the most important news links on her aggregate site, PreppersDailyNews.com.
 Daisy is the best-selling author of 4 books and lives in the mountains of Virginia with her two daughters and an ever-growing menagerie.
 You can find her on Facebook, Pinterest, and Twitter.